-Stop using methylphenidate and call your doctor at once if you have a serious side effect such as:
+Stop using methylphenidate and call your doctor at once if you have:

-- redness, swelling, itching, or blistering where the skin patch was worn (may also spread to other areas);
+- redness, swelling, blistering, or skin color changes where the skin patch was worn (may also spread to other areas);

-- nausea, vomiting, loss of appetite, weight loss;
+- nausea, vomiting, stomach pain, loss of appetite, weight loss;

 - sleep problems (insomnia); or

 - skin redness, bumps, or itching where a patch was worn.

 This is not a complete list of side effects and others may occur.
 Call your doctor for medical advice about side effects.
 You may report side effects to FDA at 1-800-FDA-1088.

 What is the most important information I should know about methylphenidate transdermal (Daytrana)?